smartcraze/zealify/README.md

 1. Clone this repository: `git clone https://github.com/smartcraze/Allies.git`
 2. Navigate to the project directory: `cd Allies`
 3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`
-5. Open your browser and navigate to `http://localhost:3000` to access Zeal.
+5. Open your browser and navigate to `http://localhost:5173` to access Zeal.

 ## Contributing
 Contributions to Zeal are welcome!
 If you have ideas for new features, improvements, or bug fixes, please submit a pull request.
 Before contributing, please review the [contribution guidelines](CONTRIBUTING.md).